 Glen Richards – The reigning British Supersport champ had a warm-up lap nightmare, crashing on cold tyres during Saturday’s sprint race at Knockhill and chipping a bone in his arm.
 The Smiths Triumph rider is now 100 points off the lead.

 Sam Lowes – The World Supersport championship leader went to Scotland to cheer on his twin brother, Alex.
-While there, Sam paid a visit to the BSB medical centre and was told he’d broken his scaphoid after a previous crash!Enjoy more Fast Bikes reading in the four-weekly magazine.
+While there, Sam paid a visit to the BSB medical centre and was told he’d broken his scaphoid after a previous crash!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.